India asks utilities to import coal amid short supply as demand spikes

 By Sudarshan Varadhan

-Coal-fired power accounts for more than 70% of India's electricity generation.
+India is the second largest importer of coal despite having the world's fourth largest reserves, and coal powers over 70% of the country's electricity demand.
 Electricity generation makes up three-fourths of India's coal consumption.

 "Thermal power plants, which may import coal for blending, may explore (ways) to enhance imports of coal to tide over the current crisis," the federal power ministry said in an Aug.
 30 notice seen by Reuters.